A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Background: Formal Verification Meets Large Language Models

-Training or fine-tuning a transformer-based LLM (e.g., GPT4~\cite{gpt4}, BERT~\cite{devlin2018bert}, T5~\cite{t5}) involves providing it with a large amount of data in the form of input-output pairs.
 In this task, our inputs are the preprocessed counterexamples from BMC, and the outputs are human-readable interpretations of those counterexamples.
-When training LLM, the model uses a mechanism called ``Scaled Dot-Product Attention'' and ``Multi-Head Attention''.
-The attention mechanism allows the model to focus on different parts of the input sequence when producing the output sequence.
-This is especially useful when translating between complex BMC outputs and human language.
-In this sub-section, we will present the preliminaries of the transformers model ~\cite{vaswani2017attention} adopted in our work.
+When training an LLM, the model uses the ``Scaled Dot-Product Attention'' and ``Multi-Head Attention''~\cite{vaswani2017attention}.
+The attention mechanism allows the model to focus on different parts of the input sequence when producing the output sequence, which is especially useful for translating between complex BMC outputs and human language.
+Mathematically, the scaled dot-product attention is calculated as: